 1. Include a contact email and/or phone number, and make it easy to find.

-Some people like to put this info right in their Summary section, but I think the best place is the most obvious one – in the “See contact info” spot that sits to the right of your profile photo, in the so-called “intro” section.
+Some people like to put this info right in their Summary section, but I think the best place is the most obvious one – in the “Contact info” spot that sits under your name and profile headline, in the so-called “intro” section.

 2. Be mindful of SEO (Search Engine Optimization).